tasmota/docs/docs/Buttons-and-Switches.md

 Rule1 1
 ```

+!!! note
+    When you define this Rule, the SwitchTopic 0 directive will be ignored and the device send %topic%/stat/SWITCH1 message too.

 !!! warning
     If you define a switch with a number higher than available power outputs it will default to controlling `Power1`.
 Example: Switch4 on a device with Power1 and Power2 will control `Power1`.